 9. Crema Catalana

-One of my favorite desserts in Spain is crema Catalana — the supposed predecessor to France's Creme Brulee (though there are conflicting stories here!).
-That said, not all crema Catalanas are created equally– some are creamy and homemade, and others watery and definitely not from scratch!
+One of my favorite desserts in Spain is crema catalana: the supposed predecessor to France's crème brûlée (though there are conflicting stories!).
+That said, not all crema catalana is created equal; the best versions are creamy and homemade, but others can be watery and bland.

-Crema Catalana is often a bit more rustic than a Creme Brulee– not quite as creamy and in traditional restaurants, the homemade versions can be almost scrambled.
-The burnt sugar on the top is also often more burnt than its French cousin’s —but I love it anyway!
+Crema catalana is often a bit more rustic than crème brûlée.
+It's not quite as creamy, and at some traditional restaurants the homemade version can be almost scrambled.
+The sugar on the top is also often more burnt—but I love it anyway!

-Make it: Try my trusty crema Catalana recipe here
+Make It: Try my trusty crema catalana recipe for an authentic Catalan dessert!

-Flan is one of the most typical Spanish desserts, but like Crema Catalana, it can be really delicious or really terrible.
-They even sell pre-made flan at the supermarket (in the yogurt section) and instant packets that you mix with milk or water and somehow flan appears...
+Flan is one of the most typical Spanish desserts, but like crema catalana, it can be really delicious or really terrible.
+They even sell pre-made flan at the supermarket (in the yogurt section) and instant packets that you mix with milk or water.
+Apparently, somehow flan appears...
 I haven't tried it!

-But good, homemade flan is well worth the calories.
-Creamy, eggy, and with just a touch of caramelized sugar syrup on top, there are countless variations of Spanish flan recipes you can find.
-Here is one of my favorites below!
+But good homemade flan is well worth the effort.
+It's creamy and eggy, with just a touch of caramelized sugar syrup on top.
+There are countless variations, but I suggest starting with the basic recipe!

-Make it: Try my Spanish empanada recipe here!
+Make It: Try my Spanish empanada recipe—I swear by it!

 12. Berenjenas con Miel